Project Closeout Best Practices

 Project closeout always presents challenges: from getting final approvals, to performing administrative and contract closure, to capturing lessons learned, and more.
 At the rapid pace of business today, efficient project closure is a must and may even give you a competitive edge.
-This 1-day workshop introduces project managers to the best practices for getting final signoffs and closing out projects.
+This 2 half-day workshop introduces project managers to the best practices for getting final signoffs and closing out projects.
 Project managers will come away with a structured closeout framework and some templates that can be used to complete an orderly project closeout.
 7 PDUs.

 This course is an elective that can be used towards obtaining a Goodman School of Mines Project Management Certificate.
 Click here to learn more.

 *10% discount for Laurentian Alumni and PMI-NOC members on regular rate only.
 Please contact Denyse Leroy at DLeroy@laurentian.ca or 705-675-1151 x7222 to obtain your discount code.

 **Cancellation policy can be seen below.

 To provide project managers with an advanced understanding of the activities required to close out a project properly, including financial, administrative, and legal closure.
 Participants also will learn a structured approach to performing an orderly closeout.

 This course is intended for beginner and intermediate project managers across all industries.

 There is no prerequisite for this course.
 It functions as a stand-alone course.

 You will receive a course binder containing copies of presentation slides, case studies, exercises, and suggested solutions.